 The Pacific Coastal region is divided roughly into the Northern, Central and Southern fishing areas, with conditions varying with the seasons in each area.
 Increasing numbers of charter boat operators on the Pacific have been “following the fish” in recent years, moving operations from one area to another depending on the season and making it possible to assure visiting anglers the best fishing available whenever they choose to visit.

-From Cape Blanco to the Gulf of Papagayo, Flamingo Beach with a full-service marina is the biggest Sport fishing in the area on the north coast, but there are also hire private boats near the Coconut Beach, Tamarindo, Ocotal, Potrero, Brasilito and some smaller places between them.
+From Cape Blanco to the Gulf of Papagayo, Flamingo Beach with a full-service marina is the biggest Sport fishing in the area on the north coast, but there are also hire private boats near the Coco Beach, Tamarindo, Ocotal, Potrero, Brasilito and some smaller places between them.

-A little further south, there are boats operating in Cape Blanco, Nosara, Garza, Samara and Carrillo, a region that has a higher protection from the winds that normally blow at the end of December to March or April.
+A little further south, there are boats operating in Cape Blanco, Nosara, Garza, Samara and Carrillo, a region that has higher protection from the winds that normally blow at the end of December to March or April.
 Some boats further north often are based in Playa Carrillo from December to March, when the wind has dropped and the people of “billfish” moves north from the area of the central coast.

 Fishing throughout the year, but in mid-November and early March is particularly unique and a little from late April to early June where returns are to climb a peak in August and September.